ccwang002/cptac3-gbm-analysis/README.md

 ### `201811_rnaseq_salmon` on katmai
 RNA quantification of high-confident protein coding trasncripts (Ensembl v90).
 Only transcripts of protein coding with TSL 1 or TSL NA (e.g. single exon trasncripts) were included.
-Note that CPTAC used total RNA-seq, so the mapping rate using this approach is low.
+Since the mapping rate using this approach is low, we also explore some other RNA-seq pipelines:

+- Salmon using all transcripts
+- Alignment-based pipeline: STAR + htseq

 ### `201811_wxs_bam_readcount` on katmai
 WXS BAM readcount on region of interests